-11 On that score, I must point out that the quote I use in the title of this piece - "a troublesome right" - is in fact incomplete.
-Dworkin proposes in Religion Without God that we treat freedom of religion as a part of a "general right to ethical independence" rather than as a "troublesome special right" involving a "high hurdle of protection and therefore [a] compelling need for strict limits and careful definition."
+Dworkin's legal conclusions are admittedly hard to disentangle from the broader tapestry of argument he offers in Religion Without God.
+Some may find this a virtue and a necessary consequence of the insistence in his last books on "unity of ethical independence" rather than as a "troublesome special right" involving a "high hurdle of protection and therefore [a] compelling need for strict limits and careful definition."
 DWORKIN, supra note 1, at 132-33.
 The elision is of little importance as far as the title is concerned.
 But I would not want Dworkin's argument to be misunderstood.